DiligentGraphics/DiligentSamples/Tutorials/Tutorial02_Cube/readme.md

 attributes must match the input layout defined in the pipeline state object.
 Note that if separate shader objects are not supported (this is only the case for old GLES3.0 devices), vertex shader output variable name must match exactly the name of the pixel shader input variable.
-If the variable has structure type (like in this example), the structure declarations must also be indentical.
+If the variable has structure type (like in this example), the structure declarations must also be identical.
 The shader also uses a world-view-projection matrix defined in a constant (uniform) buffer called `Constants` to transform vertex positions: